muratk3n/thirdwave/en/tweets/2020/week15a.md

 from equal footing.
 Between the 10th and 15th days it went sideways for Governor Fredo, growth took off seriously then.
 Ohio did well.
 Now NY is doing as good as WA (same slope).
 Was the NY fail bcz of significantly more air travel it gets, which was not stopped early?
+Or he Fred effed up himself?

 [Air Traffic](https://en.wikipedia.org/wiki/List_of_the_busiest_airports_in_the_United_States#Busiest_US_airports_by_total_passenger_boardings)